brownvc/matryodshka/README.md

 ## Changelog
 Commit history of recent fixes.
+* Added 360 renderer (RGB+depth) for Replica dataset: https://github.com/brownvc/matryodshka-replica360
-* Commit 5b816d0 works with current version of models and dataset.
+* Commit 5b816d0 works with current released versions of pre-trained models and dataset.
 * Commit 5ad20a2 works with correctly-rendered dataset without the bug that we note  below in Section [Replica Dataset](#Replica-dataset).
 This corrected version of models and dataset will be released soon.